-A basic sales enablement strategy should include the following components, which will have a direct impact on the performance of your sales team
+Every sales enablement strategy should include all of the following components, each of which can directly impact a sales team’s performance.

-If your salespeople don’t know what they need (or should) know, they’re dead in the water.
-It’s up to you to make sure they have access to the information-on your products, the competition, new customers, updated pricing, etc.-they need to plot their course to the win.
+If your salespeople don’t know what they need to (or should) know, they’re dead in the water already.
+It’s up to you to make sure they have access to the most current information on your products, competition, customers, pricing, etc. They need to be able to plot their course to the win.

 Content & Sharing

 As the saying goes, content is king.
-In order for your salespeople to make their mark in the mind of a prospective buyer, they need to share content that connects with that buyer’s interests.
-They also need to tools to share that content, and that doesn’t just mean email.
-Social sharing tools are critical as well.
+In order for your salespeople to make their mark on the mind of a prospective buyer, they need to share content that connects with that buyer’s interests.
+They also need tools to share that content, which doesn’t just mean email – social sharing platforms are crucial.

-There’s more data out there on whoever it is you need to reach than ever before.
-The world of prospecting tools and databases is rapidly evolving, which means it’s critically important that you stay on top of and provide your people with whatever the best-of-breed solutions are at that point.
+Whoever it is you need to reach, there’s likely tons of data out there on them: more than ever before, in fact.
+The world of prospecting tools and databases is continually evolving, so it’s critically important that you stay on top of it and provide your people with the best-of-breed solutions.

 Training & Coaching

-Teach a man to fish… The whole world of sales is in a state of flux.
-Strategies, tactics, channels, tools, etc., are changing with every month.
-Providing your salespeople with continuing training and coaching is the only way you’re going to ensure they stay ahead of the pack.
+Teach a man to fish… The entire sales world is constantly in flux and you see strategies, channels, tools, etc. change every month.
+Providing your salespeople with continuing training and coaching is the only way to ensure that they stay ahead of the pack.

 Tracking & Reporting